hitoshi-watase/sercrod/docs/reference/directives/input.md

 Assignment semantics:

-- Nablla’s `assign_expr(lhs, value, scope)`:
+- Sercrod’s `assign_expr(lhs, value, scope)`:
   - Uses a sandboxed `with(scope){ lhs = __val }`.
   - For unknown top-level identifiers, it allocates nested objects on demand.
     - For example, `*input="profile.name"` on an initially empty data object will create `data.profile` if needed.
-  - If the assignment fails, Nablla logs a warning (when warn logging is enabled) and keeps the UI functional.
+  - If the assignment fails, Sercrod logs a warning (when warn logging is enabled) and keeps the UI functional.

 Best practice: